Skeeboo/skeeboomusic.com/content/home/contact.md

 +++

-I would really like to hear from you, so if you feel like it, just [drop me a line!](mailto:skeeboo@skeeboomusic.com)
+Thanks for stopping by!
+I would really love to hear from you, so if you feel like it, [drop me a line!](mailto:skeeboo@skeeboomusic.com)

-If you like the idea of keeping in touch and preview my next tracks, you may leave your email address below
+To keep in touch and preview my next tracks before publication, you can leave your email address in the form below:
 {{<mail_form>}}

 If you like my music, please consider supporting me by downloading some tracks on [bandcamp](https://skeeboo.bandcamp.com) or on your preferred music store.
 Thank you!